fsiegrist/devops-bootcamp-06-artifact-repository/Notes.md

 - `netstat -tlnp` shows that the process with the nexus PID is listening on port 8081

 So go to the DigitalOcean admin webpage and add a firewall rule opening the port 8081 for all IP addresses.

+Now you can access Nexus in your browser via `http://<droplet-ip-address>:8081`.

 </details>